OOP2018/set-practice-cynic4018/README.md

 Answer the questions in the exercises here.
 Push your answer and code to Github Classroom.

 * When you print elements in the set, are they in same order as you added them?
+	No,it order randomly(maybe).

-* what is the command to remove all elements from a `set`?
+* what is the command to remove all elements from a `set`? set.clear();
 * When you add elements in a different order and print them, did the order change?
+	No change.
 * Can you add a duplicate "cat" and "dog" to set?
+    No, it doesn't add duplicate.
 * What is the result when you use TreeSet instead of HashSet?
+    After test by add "zebra" in set.
+    TreeSet is sorted set but HashSet isn't sorted set(I think it random, probably).

 * Could we make `setExplorer` work with either Set or List?
 How?
+   Yes, use Collection instead of set.